 It is possible to include in your CIVA UT analysis package, the beam computation module coming from the leading simulation software CIVA.

-With the Beam Computation module of CIVA UT, the delay laws calculator also let the possibility to export this information in *.raw and *.pte ASCII files.
+With the Beam Computation module of CIVA UT, you will be able to load and compare simulation files with acquisition files, and the delay laws calculator also lets the possibility to export this information in *.raw and *.pte ASCII files.
 It includes both delay laws and index points data.

 For more information regarding the complete of features of the simulation software CIVA UT, visit our dedicated page.